garrandall/popular-music-data/tracks/all-n-my-grill-missy--misdemeanor--elliott-big-boi-nicole.md

 Why you all in my grill (Why, why, why)
 Can you pay my bills (Can you pay my bills)
 Let me know if you will (Let me know boy, boy)
-Cuz a chick gotta live (A chick got to live, ooh yeah)
+Cuz a chick gotta live (A chick got to live, oh yeah)

 Third time (Third time)